 good shape but to ensure that its food-enhancing characteristics are maintained to the BBD.

-The EVA sensory standard is based on the most used international standards for olive oil but is a bit stricter with regard to flavor intensity required to be in the olive oil at the BBD.
+The EVA olive oil sensory standard is based on the most used international standards but is a bit stricter with regard to the intensity of flavor required at the olive oil BBD.

 Best Before Date

-High quality olive oil maintains its quality because of its natural protectants against degradation – the same reason it is really good for human health.
-But it doesn’t last forever.
-Most good oils have a time to BBD of between 18 moths to 3 years.
-This can be accurately calculated based on testing when it is made.
-This is important for consumers and producers - so consumers are confident that before this time it the oil is great (it will still be edible and good until, and possibly after, the BBD, and for its member producers to be able to plan their olive oil product sales with the confidence of chemical and sensory accuracy.
+High quality olive oil maintains its quality because of its natural protectants against degradation — the same reason it is really good for human health.
+Olive oil quality doesn’t last forever.
+Most good oils have a time period to the BBD of between 18 months to 3 years.
+This can be accurately calculated based on testing when the oil is made.
+This is especially important for consumers and producers.
+EVA wants consumers to be confident that the great olive oil they purchased will still be edible and good until, and possibly after, the BBD, and for its member producers to be able to plan their olive oil product sales with the confidence of chemical and sensory accuracy.